 Historically, the United States has been the major or significant geographical area of our product sales in terms of shipping destinations.
-The United States was our number two market in fiscal years ended March 31, 2017, March 31, 2018 and March 31, 2019.
-See ITEM 4 "Information on the Company - Customers and Marketing" on page 29 of this Report for information regarding our net sales as a percentage of total sales to customers by geographic area.
+The United States was our number four market in fiscal years ended March 31, 2021 and 2022.
+See ITEM 4 "Information on the Company - Customers and Marketing" on page 35 of this Report for information regarding our net sales as a percentage of total sales to customers by geographic area.
+During fiscal year 2020, the U.S.-China relation during the Trump-administration had hit a low point.
+The United States fell out of the top three significant geographical markets of the Company's products.
+Following the swearing in of Joseph Biden as the new United States President in January 2021, the United States and China held the first high-level meeting in March 2021, however the meeting ended in heated arguments.
+Since then, our understanding is there has been no meeting between the two countries, though several telephone conversations between high-level officials from both sides.

 While China has been granted permanent most favored nation trade status in the United States, controversies between the United States and China may arise that threaten the status quo involving trade between the United States and China.
 These controversies could adversely affect our business by, among other things, causing our products in the United States to become more expensive, which could result in a reduction in the demand for our products by customers in the United States.
 Recently, political and trade friction between the United States and China has escalated.